Accident at Work Compensation Claims

 Court proceedings for workplace accident compensation

-Where a settlement cannot be agreed upon voluntarily, we may need to initiate court proceedings to make sure you get the compensation you deserve.
+Where a settlement cannot reached by agreement, we may need to initiate court proceedings to make sure you get the compensation you deserve.

-Our litigation team are highly experienced in pursuing workplace injury claims through the courts.
-We’ll ensure your claim is prepared and presented in order to give you the best chance of a positive outcome.
+Our litigation team are highly experienced in pursuing claims for accidents at work through the courts.
+We’ll ensure your claim is prepared and presented to give you the best chance of a positive outcome.

 Access to rehabilitation support